Rotary Aviation

 - High Velocity (above 130 or at least 80) - Increase speed to reduce spinning.

 - Low Velocity (below 80) - Rapidly increase forward movement.
-Alternatively gain altitude while spinning before pulling the noose down to force rapid speed gain.
+Alternatively gain altitude while spinning before pulling the nose down to force rapid speed gain.

 - Phase 2: Find a safe landing zone.
 Maintain speed to limit spinning.